algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 #### Document Purpose

-The technical specification outlines the implementation details and requirements for the development of the Pac-Man game.
+The technical specification outlines the implementation details and requirements for the development of the Pac-Man® game.
 This document is intended for the development team and provides a detailed breakdown of the technical aspects involved in creating the game.

 #### Project Overview

-The Pac-Man Game project aims to recreate the classic Pac-Man experience in assembly x86 on the DOSBox emulator.
-The primary objective is to provide users with an enhanced and nostalgic gaming experience, staying true to the iconic gameplay of the original Pac-Man released in 1980.
-Players will navigate Pac-Man through a maze, consuming pellets, avoiding ghosts, and achieving high scores.
+The Pac-Man® Game project aims to recreate the classic Pac-Man® experience in assembly x86 on the DOSBox emulator.
+The primary objective is to provide users with an enhanced and nostalgic gaming experience, staying true to the iconic gameplay of the original Pac-Man® released in 1980.
+Players will navigate Pac-Man® through a maze, consuming pellets, avoiding ghosts, and achieving high scores.
 The challenge lies in implementing the game's mechanics in assembly language, optimizing performance for the DOSBox environment, and incorporating additional features while maintaining the essence of the beloved arcade classic.

 #### Context